igvteam/igv-docs/igv-docs/docs/UserGuide/sample_attributes.md

 To show or hide **selected** attributes:

 * Select _View > Select Attributes to Show..._ to see the list of attributes.
-Check (or clear) an attribute’s check box to show (or hide) the attribute.
+Check (or clear) an attribute's check box to show (or hide) the attribute.

 To show or hide **all** attributes: